CooleyWC/phase-1-project-cooley/README.md

 ## Description

-This application allows the user to view all percussion instruments in Cooley's inventory.
+This application allows the user to view all percussion instruments in Will Cooley's inventory.
 The instruments may also be filtered by category (Drums, Cymbals, Accessories).
 There is a button that clears all the instruments from the page.

 There is a form that allows the user to add a new instrument to the inventory.
-The instrument with all it's attributes will be saved to the database and also be viewable on the webpage.
+The instrument with all its attributes will be saved to the database and also be viewable on the webpage.

 ## Visuals